MatthewMckee4/course-notes/notes/2024-2025/computing_science/professional_software_development/notes.typ

 Cannot isolate the requirements from the implementation.

-*Actors*: categories of users, motiviation.
+*Actors*: categories of users, motivation.

 *Non-functional requirements*: can be expressed as user stories.